-If you can see a similar output, you’re all set up!
-If not, you’ll need to troubleshoot networking issues.
+If you can see a similar output, then you are all set up!
+If not, you will need to troubleshoot networking issues.
 The most likely problem here is that the port 4444 is blocked by a firewall on the application under test side.

 How to View System Health With PerfMon

-Now that you’re all set up, here’s how you can view your system health:
+Now that you are all set up, here’s how you can view your system health:

-Start the test and take a look at the charts on the left and the right.
+- Start the test and look at the charts on the left and the right.